 What We Do

-MSW operates two bilingual community science centers that provide hands-on science enrichment activities to underserved youth from low-income communities, their schools and families.
-We work with public schools, organizations and individuals in our communities to provide programs such as school-day field trips, after-school and summer programs, virtual programs, our renewable energy Tuk-Tuk program, and free drop-in programs.
+MSW operates two bilingual community science centers that provide hands-on science enrichment activities to underserved youth and families.
+We work with public schools and local community organizations to provide programs such as school-day field trips, after-school and summer programs, virtual programs, our renewable energy Tuk-Tuk program, and free drop-in programs.

-For 26 years, our neighborhood workshops have provided informal spaces for children to participate in our experiments, tinkering and construction programs.
-These programs engage our students’ sense of curiosity and wonder to create authentic learning experiences.
+For 26 years, our neighborhood workshops have provided informal spaces for children to participate in our experiments, tinkering and construction projects.
+Our programs engage our students’ sense of curiosity and wonder to create authentic learning experiences.

-We currently serve over 40 public schools in San Francisco.
-Each day, we serve anywhere from 70-200 youth, with a yearly impact group of approximately 11,000 individual students.
+We currently serve over 40 Title I public schools in San Francisco.
+Each day, we serve anywhere from 70-200 youth, with a yearly impact of approximately 12,000 individual students.